sdlitwi/JKPhoto/README.md

-This is a simple web application I developed for personal use, but there many components that others may find useful, especially if they are just starting out with .Net,MVC,C#,or Javascript.
+This is a simple web application I developed for personal use, but there are many components that others may find useful, especially if they are just starting out with .Net,MVC,C#,or Javascript.

 Basic Usage: